Who We Are

 down into Sections.
 Larger states may be divided into multiple Sections

 but most states, like Connecticut, is a Section onto itself.
-In our case,
+Connecticut

-emergency communications services for agencies such as The American Red Cross,
+and provides emergency communications services for agencies such as The American

-the Salvation Army as well as the State Offices of Emergency Management.
-Many
+Red Cross, the Salvation Army as well as the State Offices of Emergency Management.

-of our volunteers work in their local communities to help with emergency planning
+Many of our volunteers work in their local communities to help with

-the State Office of Emergency Management.
-This is usually done through
+to the State Office of Emergency Management.
+This is usually done

-their main HQ in Hartford and the five regional emergency operations centers.
-We
+through their main HQ in Hartford and the five regional emergency operations

-go where they need us.
-The next priority is providing communications for
+centers.
+We go where they need us.
+The next priority is

 Where Am I and Who's In Charge?

-oversee operations there.
-Other special DEC’s have been appointed
+appointed to oversee operations there.
+Other special DEC’s have

-for working specifically with the Red Cross, National Traffic System, Special
+been appointed for working specifically with the Red Cross, National Traffic

-work in specific towns or localities within their District.
-All appointments
+Coordinator to work in specific towns or localities within their District.

 If you click on the various positions listed below, they will describe the